pysat/pysatNASA/docs/archival.rst

 this includes the default acknowledgements and references objects.
 These are set manually to avoid conflicts between the original dataset and the new dataset, as well as keeping in line with requirements with potentially different data servers.
-An example can be found in the sample script below.
+An example can be found in the [REACH Operational Software](https://github.com/jklenzing/ops_reach/blob/main/ops_reach/instruments/methods/reach.py).

 A full guide to SPDF metadata standards can be found `at SPDF <https://spdf.gsfc.nasa.gov/istp_guide/istp_guide.html>`_.